apache/calcite/site/_docs/protobuf_reference.md

 `double_value` A `double` value.

 `null` A boolean which denotes if the value was null.

+`array_value` A repetition of TypedValue messages, each of which are an element of an array_value (recursive)

+`component_type` When this TypedValue represents an Array, this is the Array type's representation.

+`implicitly_null` A boolean to differentiate between explicitly (user-set) and implicitly null (user un-set) values

 The following chart documents how each <a href="#rep">Rep</a> value corresponds to the attributes in this message: